altimmons/LangNotes/Linux/ShellNotes.md

 ### Word Modifiers

 In the first installment of Advancing in the Bash Shell, we learned about :p which is used to print a command, but not execute it. :p is an example of a "word modifier" and it has several siblings.
-Here’s a shortened list from the bash man page:
+Here's a shortened list from the bash man page:

 h